seqafrica/slurm-goodies/README.md

     sample2.fna  /path/to/reads2_R1.fq  /path/to/reads2_R2.fq
     ...

-Here it makes sense to write a (reusable) job script first that assembles a single read pair:
+Here it makes sense to first write a job script that assembles a single read pair:

     File: skesa.job  (error handling omitted)
     ------------------------------------------------------------------